Welcome to Food & Nutrition Services

 Nutrition influences a child's development, health status, well-being and potential for learning.
-As partners in education, it is our mission to nourish students and the school community by preparing and serving attractive, delicious healthy meals with interest and joy.You can make an online payment into a student or staff account here.NEW* If you are traveling the region this summer - you can find out about free summer meals for kids by using this Summer Food Map.
+As partners in education, it is our mission to nourish students and the school community by preparing and serving attractive, delicious healthy meals with interest and joy.You can make an online payment into a student or staff account here.NEW* If you are traveling the region during the summer - you can find out about free summer meals for kids by using this Summer Food Map.
 Families may also call 1.866.348.6479 or text "Food" or "Comida" to 877-877 to find free summer meals near them.
 These resources are updated with new sites regularly.Contact us: NutritionServices@bisd303.orgHiring Part-Time Substitute Food Service PositionsLooking for a job that lets you be at home when your family needs you there?Come Join Our Team!Call 206-780-1844 for more informationContact Us

 Name Title Phone Eric Boutin Supervisor email@example.com 206-780-1082 Laura Lewis Office Manager firstname.lastname@example.org 206-780-1844 Brian Parker High School Cook Manager email@example.com 206-780-0400 Rosemary Gallagher Middle School Cook Manager firstname.lastname@example.org 206-780-4574 Jason Sacho Sakai/Central Kitchen Coordinator email@example.com 206-780-6513

 In accordance with federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, this institution is prohibited from discriminating on the basis of race, color, national origin, sex (including gender identity and sexual orientation), disability, age, or reprisal or retaliation for prior civil rights activity.